 Note: You can find the calculations for the results in the table on a Google Sheet.
 Feel free to make a copy if you wish to change the parameters to suit your situation.

 We found two options for the Belgian index investor.

-The combination of IWDA and EMIM is equivalent to VWCE when weighted in the right proportions.
+The combination of IWDA and EMIM, two funds provided by iShares, is equivalent to VWCE when weighted in the right proportions.
 VWCE tracks the FTSE All-World index, which is composed of the FTSE Developed Markets index and the FTSE Emerging Markets index.
 IWDA (ISIN: IE00B4L5Y983), which tracks MSCI World, covers the developed markets.
 And EMIM (ISIN: IE00BKM4GZ66) tracks MSCI Emerging Markets IMI, which is an alternative for the FTSE Emerging Markets index.